indexmod/archive/edit.md

 # See also

 This section connects your page with others pages in Indexmod Encyclopedia.
-Use following template combining lis and link stylyng syntax.
+Use following template combining list and link styling syntax.

 + [See also title one](page-template)
 + [See also title two](page-template)